nmatavka/Hermes-Paige/DOCS/PaigeManual-1to19.md

 The insertion will assume either the text format of the current insertion point OR the format of the last style/font/format change, whichever is more recent.
 This is true even if you specify an insert position other than the current point.
 If you want to force the insertion to be a particular font or style, simply call the appropriate function to change the text format prior to your insertion.

 ##### FUNCTION RESULT
-The function returns TRUE if the text and/or highlighting in `pg` changed in any way.
+The function returns `TRUE` if the text and/or highlighting in `pg` changed in any way.
 Note that no change occurs only if `key_buffer_mode` is passed as the insert mode, in which case the characters are stored and not drawn until the next call to `pgIdle`.
 Another situation that will not change anything visually is passing `draw_none` as the `draw_mode`.
-In both cases, `pgInsert` would return FALSE.
+In both cases, `pgInsert` would return `FALSE`.
 The purpose of this function result is for the application to know whether or not it should update scrollbar values or scroll to the insertion point, etc. (i.e., it is a waste of processing time to check or change scroll positions if nothing changed on the screen).

 #### Running Unicode